 boat through water.

-But that's not proven, not yet.
-I'm so anxious to
+But that is not proven, not yet.
+I

 get this Kubota up and running so I can confirm or not the figures